kojix2/libui_paradise/README.md

 <img src="https://i.imgur.com/d7qWalZ.png" style="margin-left: 2em; padding: 4px; border: 1px solid black;">

-To query whether it is active:
+To query whether a checkbox is **active**, use code such as the
+following:

     checkbox.is_active?
     checkbox.active?

-This depends on the modifications to Fiddler::Pointer, so be wary - there be dragons (perhaps).
-Most of these modifications are based on .object_id, which is registered in a main, toplevel Hash in the **libui_paradise project**.
+This depends on the modifications to Fiddler::Pointer, so be wary when you use this - there be dragons (perhaps).
+Most of these modifications are based on **.object_id**, which is registered in a main, toplevel Hash in the **libui_paradise project**.
+Not very elegant, but simple, and it works (for the most part).

 ## Adding a widget into another widget